cdklabs/construct-hub-webapp/docs/analytics.md

 ### Are users satisfied with the hub?

-We need to make sure users are happy with the overall experience of the hub.
+The overall experience with the hub should be positive.

 To answer this, we need to understand whether existing users are abandoning the hub, or keep using it.
+Normally this is done by making sure that the amount of daily active users doesn't decrease over time.

-Since we don't identify individual users, the only thing we can do is measure total hub visits, and make sure this value doesn't decrease over time.
+Since we don't identify individual users, we approximate by looking at the total number of distinct visits to the hub, assuming that individual user traffic doesn't have a large variance.

 **Required metrics:**